cdozdil/OptiScaler/README.md

 > [!NOTE]
 > _[*] Regarding **XeSS**, since Unreal Engine plugin does not provide depth, replacing in-game XeSS breaks other upscalers, but you can still apply RCAS sharpening to XeSS to reduce blurry visuals (in short, if it's a UE game, in-game XeSS only works with XeSS in Opti overlay).
 Regarding **FSR inputs**, FSR 3.1 is the first version with a fully standardised, forward-looking API and should be fully supported.
-Since FSR2 and FSR3 support custom interfaces, game support will depend on the developers' implementation._
+Since FSR2 and FSR3 support custom interfaces, game support will depend on the developers' implementation.
+With Unreal Engine games you might need [ini tweaks](https://github.com/cdozdil/OptiScaler/wiki/Unreal-Engine-Tweaks) for FSR inputs._

 ## How it works?
 OptiScaler implements the necessary API methods of DLSS2+ & NVAPI, XeSS and FSR2+ to act as a middleware.
 It interprets calls from the game and redirects them to the chosen upscaling backend, allowing games using one technology to use another one of your choice.